tanghaibao/goatools/README.rst

     easy_install fisher

-- To plot the ontology lineage, first install one of these two options:
+- To plot the ontology lineage, install one of these two options:

   1. Graphviz